sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 		}
 ```

-<p class="cn" markdown="1">Inside of `PopulateDataSetFromCache`, the code calls `SPRequestParameterUtility.GetValue` to get attacker controlled data from the `__SUGGESTIONSCACHE__` request variable and parses it directly into `ReadXml` using `XmlTextReader`.
+Inside of `PopulateDataSetFromCache`, the code calls `SPRequestParameterUtility.GetValue` to get attacker controlled data from the `__SUGGESTIONSCACHE__` request variable and parses it directly into `ReadXml` using `XmlTextReader`.
 The previously defined schema is overwritten with the attacker supplied schema inside of the supplied XML and deserialization of untrusted types occurs at *[4]*, leading to **remote code execution**.
-To trigger this, I created a page that uses the `ContactLinksSuggestionsMicroView` type specifically:</p>
+To trigger this, I created a page that uses the `ContactLinksSuggestionsMicroView` type specifically:

 ```
 PUT /poc.aspx HTTP/1.1